 A continuation of ART 120, this class focuses on the continued development of drawing skills while also experimenting more with materials and more modern approaches to drawing.
-This class also explores how drawing can function as a means of note taking, idea development, strengthening visual understanding, and as final works of art.
+This class also explores how drawing can function as a means of note taking, idea development, strengthening visual understanding, and creating final works of art.
 The class will continue to work through observational drawing of the human form with live models.
-Prerequisite: ART 120 or permission of the instructor.
+Prerequisite: ART 120.